 Remember, a respectable contractor values their reputation and will own up to mistakes when they’re at fault.
 They have insurance to cover the cost should your home get damaged while they’re working on it.

 However, depending on the type of damage and your relationship with the contractor, they might offer to cover the cost out of their own pocket rather than filing an insurance claim.
 Whether you choose to take this option up to your own discretion.
+If you’re reading this before hiring a contractor, remember to look for a licensed contractor with their own insurance!

 The Good, the Bad, and the Ugly